arthurjguerra/aws-certifications/cloud-pratictioner.md

     - Latency-based
     - Multi-value answer

-## Relational Database Services (RDS)
+### RDS
-- Cost-efficient and resizable capacity for your database
+- Cost-efficient and resizable capacity for your database: SQLServer, MySQL, PSQL,
+- Multi-AZ deployments
+    - Ideal for high availability
+    - If master in a zone fails over to the other instance running on another zone
+- Read Replicas
 - Manages
     - OS installation and patching
     - DB SW installation and patching